anagha-chaudhari/melo-hue/README.md

 4. Fonts are sourced from Google Fonts and are free for commercial and personal use under the Open Font License (OFL).

+5. Images: index.png and favicon.png are AI-generated.

 -- Declaration --

-I, Anagha Chaudhari, affirm that:
+I, Anagha Rajeshkumar Chaudhari, affirm that:

 The codebase, UI design, and application flow are original and solely created by me.